U.S. banks gain from Washington policy changes but trade worries loom

 Even so, consumers and businesses remain confident enough to transact and borrow, Dimon later told analysts.

-"If you`re looking for pot holes out there, there are not a lot of things," he said.
+"If you`re looking for potholes out there, there are not a lot of things," he said.
 "Growth is accelerating."

-Shares in U.S. banks have underperformed the broader market this year because investors think the record profits are the result of one-time tax cuts and share buybacks rather than underlying strength in their businesses, according to analysts.
+Despite a favorable trading environment, shares in U.S. banks have underperformed the broader market this year because investors think the record profits are the result of one-time tax cuts and share buybacks rather than underlying strength in their businesses, according to analysts.

-Investors want to see more growth in revenue and in pretax profit, according to Charles Peabody of Portales Partners who said on Thursday the strong growth in earnings across the industry "is coming from financial engineering: a one-time tax cut and share buybacks."
+Investors want to see more growth in revenue and in pretax profit, according to Charles Peabody of Portales Partners, who said on Thursday the strong growth in earnings across the industry "is coming from financial engineering: a onetime tax cut and share buybacks."

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)